TaTooKa/Erzahlspiel/docs/source/pages/worlds/interplanetary/spacephysics.rst

       :widths: 20, 80

       "¾ of Normal Pressure", "No apparent effects other than eardrums popping.
 Anyone not accustomed to living/working in space will automatically lose 1 HP and do an :hoverxref:`Instinct Check <instinct-checks>`.
 Habitats or vessels that have pressure sensors will detect pressure loss and attempt to close hatches, if available."
       "½ of Normal Pressure", "The air in the area is becoming hard to breathe.
-Anyone without a respirator or vac-suit gains the ``Hard to breathe (Mild, -1)`` Condition."
+Anyone without a respirator or vac-suit gains the ``Hard to breathe (Mild)`` Condition."
       "¼ of Normal Pressure", "The oxygen in the volume is less than required to remain conscious.
-If the depressurization was abrupt, everyone exposed gains the ``Asphyxiating (Moderate, -3)`` Condition.
+If the depressurization was abrupt, everyone exposed gains the ``Asphyxiating (Moderate)`` Condition.
 If it took a while, everyone affected automatically falls unconscious.
-Additionally, characters affected will lose 5 HP per minute, and gain the ``The Bends (Moderate, -3)`` Condition, as nitrogen boils out of the blood, until *Zero Pressure* is reached."
+Additionally, characters affected will lose 5 HP per minute, and gain the ``The Bends (Moderate)`` Condition, as nitrogen boils out of the blood, until *Zero Pressure* is reached."
       "Zero Pressure", "The compartment is airless and in a vacuum.
 Anyone exposed begins to suffer extreme pain; huge bruises begin to form all over their bodies, their blood boils, surface capillaries begin to burst, their eardrums rupture, and their noses and ears bleed.
-They gain ``The Bends (Moderate, -3)`` Condition if they didn’t already have it.
+They gain ``The Bends (Moderate)`` Condition if they didn’t already have it.
 Additionally, each character loses 1 HP per second until dead."

    When someone is *“spaced”* (thrown out of an airlock without a vac-suit), they immediately begin to suffer the effects of **Zero Pressure**.